Dara-san of Reiwa: Manga

 Written and illustrated by Haruomi Tomotsuka, Dara-san of Reiwa was originally published as a webcomic on the author's Twitter account on October 9, 2021.
-It later began serialization on Kadokawa's ComicWalker and Nico Nico Seiga manga websites on March 30, 2022.
-The series' chapters have been collected by Media Factory into six tankōbon volumes as of June 2025.
+The series later began serialization on Kadokawa's ComicWalker and Nico Nico Seiga manga websites on March 30, 2022, with its chapters collected by Media Factory into eight tankōbon volumes as of June 2026.
 The series is licensed in English by Yen Press.